Menarche: Celebratory ceremonies

+Past

-When a Japanese girl had her first period, the family sometimes celebrated by eating red-colored rice and beans (sekihan).
-The color of blood and the red of sekihan are not related.
-All the rice of ancient times of Japan was red.
-Since rice was precious in ancient Japan (usually, millet was eaten), it was eaten only during the celebration.
-Sekihan was the tradition of an ancient custom.
+In ancient Japan, when a Japanese girl had her first period, the family sometimes celebrated by eating red-colored rice and beans (sekihan).
+Although both blood and sekihan rice are red, this was not of symbolic significance.
+All rice in ancient Japan was red; it was also rare and precious.
+(At most other times, millet was eaten instead.)
 The celebration was kept a secret from extended family until the rice was served.

+Present

-In some Indian communities, young women are given a special menarche ceremony called Ruthu Sadangu.
+In South Indian Hindu communities, young women are given a special menarche ceremony called Ruthu Sadangu; at that time, they begin to wear two-piece saris.

+In Morocco, the girl is thrown a celebration.
+All of her family members are invited and the girl is showered with money and gifts.
+Quinceañera in Latin America, is similar, except that the specific age of 15 marks the transition rather than menarche.

 The Mescalero Apaches place high importance on their menarche ceremony and it is regarded as the most important ritual in their tribe.
 Each year, there is an eight-day event celebrating all of the girls who have menstruated in the past year.
 The days are split between feasting and private ceremonies reflecting on their new womanly status.